Fall2024CS584/Project1/README.md

      - **R-squared (R²)**: Represents the proportion of variance in the target variable that is explained by the features.
 An R² closer to 1 indicates a better fit.

 6. **Printing Model Parameters**:
-   - The code also prints the learned coefficients, intercept, and the number of non-zero coefficients.
+   - The code also prints the learned coefficients and intercept.
 This helps understand the impact of each feature and the regularization effect.

 ### 3. **What parameters have you exposed to users of your implementation in order to tune performance?**